 Let’s get practical—time to dive into the numbers.
 Grab your primary mortgage balance—let’s call her Debby Debit—and the amount of any other outstanding liens or loans—all the little Debbies.
 Don’t forget the property value, the marquee star of this show.

 Suppose Debby Debit clocks in at $300,000, and the little Debbies total $100,000.
 If your abode is valued at half a mil, then we’re looking at an 80% CLTV (300,000 + 100,000 / 500,000 = 0.8).
-If that still sounds as complex as planning a mission to Mars, don’t despair—there’s a myriad of online CLtv calculators that can crunch the numbers faster than you can say “Hey Google.
+If that still sounds as complex as planning a mission to Mars, don’t despair—there’s a myriad of online CLtv calculatorS that can crunch the numbers faster than you can say “Hey Google.

 Strategies for Improving Your CLTV Ratio